What is the MyPrint® questionnaire?

 - Consistency of individual responses can be easily controlled.
 Indeed, IRT modelisation is the sole method providing information about question difficulty and discrimination power.

-As a result, every personality and motivation dimension of the MyPrint® questionnaire has a reliability coefficient greater than 0.75, with an average at 0.8.
+Results indicate that every personality and motivation dimension of the MyPrint® questionnaire has a reliability coefficient greater than 0.75, with an average at 0.8.

 As we are currently supporting several languages, there are still ongoing validations to make sure the test stays reliable in other non-US languages, giving us opportunities to continually enhance the MyPrint®.

-Predictive validity refers, in particular for a soft-skill instrument, to the extent to which scores efficiently predict an external and objective criterion of interest, such as performance or retention at work.
+Predictive validity refers, in particular for a soft-skill measurement instrument, to the extent to which scores efficiently predict an external and objective criterion of interest, such as performance or retention at work.
 The Talentoday team performs personalized studies for their customers on a regular basis, showing strong links between the MyPrint® results and diverse performance criteria, depending on the activity of the company.

 We notably showed, when partnering with one of our clients, that customer support employees sharing specific personality traits and motivational sources tend to be on average 20% more successful than their counterparts that do not share the same characteristics.
 We strongly believe these kinds of studies are critical to help organizations improve in terms of human capital management.